 The bag is spacious enough and it seems that now I will be able to fit everything I need in one bag.
 Even for a several-month long trip.
 Next month I’m starting such a trip.
 So I’ll update you later, does it hold all my stuff or no.

 Good news!
-If the Fairview 40 is too small to suit your needs, there are 2 larger versions – the Fairview 55 and 70!
+If the Fairview 40 is too small to suit your needs, there are 2 larger Osprey travel backpacks from the same series – the Fairview 55 and 70!
 The Fairview 70 comes with a detachable day pack, so actually it is a 57 liter main pack plus 13 liter daypack.

 There’s the men’s version of Fairview as well.
 It’s the Osprey Farpoint.
-To learn more about it read our review of Osprey Farpoint 40!See Female-Specific Osprey Farview 40 on Amazon!
-See Osprey Farpoint 40 on Amazon!
+To learn more about it read our review of Osprey Farpoint 40!See the Osprey Farview 40 on Amazon!
+See the Osprey Farpoint 40 on Amazon!

 Disclosure: Although Osprey Farview 40 bag was sponsored by Osprey Europe, my opinions shared are my own.
 And right now it’s the backpack I’m using as my main backpack.